stevegreghatch/space-exploration-persistence-service/README.md

 ## Overview

 The Space Exploration Persistence Service acts as an intermediary, enabling efficient data queries and mutations via GraphQL.
-It integrates seamlessly with the Space Exploration data service and the frontend user interface.
+It integrates seamlessly with the Space Exploration service and the frontend user interface.

 ## Running Locally

-To run the Space Exploration Persistence Service locally, you'll need to set it up alongside the Space Exploration Data Service and the Space Exploration UI.
+To run the Space Exploration Persistence Service locally, you'll need to set it up alongside the Space Exploration Service and the Space Exploration UI.

 ### Prerequisites